2.4 A War That Pays For Itself

 Gerry: But the Jews were not unbelievers.
 Muslims and Jews both believed in Allah, the one and only god.

-Uzza: Yes, but not in His Prophet.
-And when that became evident to Muhammad, the romance was over.
+Uzza: Yes, but the Jews did not believe in Muhammad; and when that became evident to the man who claimed to be God’s last and greatest spokesperson, the romance was over.

 Uzza: Yes, but they are Jewish Prophets.